When your recovery isn't going as expected

 How your health care practitioner can help

 Typically, your health care practitioner will perform an initial assessment, diagnosis and treatment plan aimed at helping you recover both at home and at work.
-They may recommend additional treatments or new ones, or engage the expertise of a registered care advisor, especially if your recovery is taking longer than expected.
+They may recommend additional treatments or new ones, especially if your recovery is taking longer than expected.

-If your injuries aren't improving as expected and you need more treatments (beyond those available to you up to 12 weeks after a crash) as a part of your treatment plan, talk to your claim representative.
+If your injuries aren't improving as expected and you need more treatments (beyond those available to you up to 12 weeks after a crash) as part of your treatment plan, talk to your support and recovery specialist.